Countly/countly-sdk-documentation/android/current.md

     implementation 'ly.count.android:sdk-native:LATEST_VERSION'
 }</code></pre>
 <p>
-  <span style="font-weight:400">Then call our init method as early as possible in your application life cycle to be able to catch crashes that occur during initialization:</span>
+  <span style="font-weight: 400;">Then call our init method as early as possible in your application life cycle to be able to catch crashes that occur during initialization:</span>
 </p>
 <pre><code class="java">import ly.count.android.sdknative.CountlyNative;